-Lyme Disease Serum Antibody Tests (Borrelia burgdorferi)
+Lyme Disease (Borrelia burgdorferi) Serum Antibody Tests

-- I. Lyme disease serum antibody testing (86617, 86618) may be considered medically necessary when: - A. The member had a plausible exposure to Borrelia burgdorferi, AND - B. The member has at least one of the following: - 1.
-Skin lesion(s) suggestive of, but atypical for erythema migrans, OR - 2.
-Suspected Lyme neuroborreliosis involving either the peripheral or central nervous system, OR - 3.
-Suspected Lyme arthritis, OR - 4.
-Acute myocarditis/pericarditis. - II.
-Current evidence does not support the use of Lyme disease serum antibody testing for all other indications, including, but not limited to: - A. Asymptomatic patients following tick bite, OR - B. Erythema migrans, OR - C. Typical amyotrophic lateral sclerosis, OR - D. Relapsing-remitting multiple sclerosis, OR - E. Parkinson's disease, OR
+- I. Lyme disease serum antibody testing is considered medically necessary when: - A. The member/enrollee had a plausible exposure to Borrelia burgdorferi, AND

+- B. The member/enrollee has at least one of the following:

+- 1. Skin lesion(s) suggestive of, but atypical for erythema migrans, OR

+- 2. Suspected Lyme neuroborreliosis involving either the peripheral or central nervous system, OR

+- 3. Suspected Lyme arthritis, OR

+- 4. Acute myocarditis/pericarditis.

+- II.
+Current evidence does not support the use of Lyme disease serum antibody testing for all other indications, including:

+- A. Asymptomatic patients following tick bite

+- B. Erythema migrans

+- C. Typical amyotrophic lateral sclerosis

+- D. Relapsing-remitting multiple sclerosis

+- E. Parkinson's disease

-- F. Dementia/cognitive decline, OR - G. New-onset seizures, OR - H. Nonspecific magnetic resonance imaging (MRI) white matter abnormalities confined to the brain, OR - I. Psychiatric illness, OR - J. Children presenting with developmental or behavioral disorders, OR - K. Chronic cardiomyopathy of unknown cause.
+- F. Dementia/cognitive decline

+- G. New-onset seizures

+- H. Nonspecific magnetic resonance imaging (MRI) white matter abnormalities confined to the brain

+- I. Psychiatric illness

+- J. Children presenting with developmental or behavioral disorders

+- K. Chronic cardiomyopathy of unknown cause.

-Lyme Disease NAAT/PCR Tests (Borrelia burgdorferi)
+Lyme Disease (Borrelia burgdorferi) Nucleic Acid/PCR Tests

-- I. Lyme disease NAAT/PCR testing may be considered medically necessary when: - A. The member is seropositive for Lyme disease, AND - B. The member has suspected Lyme arthritis, AND - C. This testing is necessary for making treatment decisions. - II.
-Current evidence does not support Lyme disease NAAT/PCR testing for all other indications, including for the purpose of diagnosing Lyme disease.
+- I. Lyme disease nucleic acid/PCR testing is considered medically necessary when: - A. The member/enrollee is seropositive for Lyme disease, AND - B. The member/enrollee suspected Lyme arthritis, AND - C. This testing is necessary for making treatment decisions.

+- II.
+Current evidence does not support the use of Lyme disease nucleic acid/PCR testing for all other indications, including: - A. For the purpose of diagnosing Lyme disease.